openintegrationhub/openintegrationhub/Guidelines/ServiceAPIGuidelines.md

 The API is described using [Open API Spec](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md) v3.0.2 or higher.

 ## Conventions Used in These Guidelines

 The requirement level keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" used in this document (case insensitive) are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).

 # JSON Guidelines

-## Must: Property names must be always camelCase
+## MustProperty names must be always camelCase

 ## Should: Array names should be pluralized